7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 18/simple_example.md

 ~/erlang_programs/my_gun$ ls
 Makefile	erlang.mk	rel		relx.config	src
 ```
 As you can see, the erlang.mk command that I used created some files and directories.
-Next, I edited the Makefile to add gun as a dependency:
+Next, I edited the Makefile in order to add gun as a dependency:

 ```make
 PROJECT = my_gun